Do you want a Tasmanian driving licence?

 Start with a driving instructor

 To use the MRC Tas Driving Program you need to first learn with a driving instructor.
-After 10 lessons, ask your instructor to feedback to MRC Tas on:
+After this, ask your instructor to give feedback to MRC Tas on:

 - How you use the car’s controls (such as brakes, steering wheel and gears) to control its movement